s3yonsei/blocked_samples/osdi24_ae/README.md

 | Memory        | DDR4 2933 MHz, 384 GB (32 GB x 12)  |
 | **OS**        | Ubuntu 20.04 Server |

 **Note**: It is not necessary to have the two specified NVMe SSDs.
-The RocksDB-*prefix\_dist* experiment requires NVMe SSDs with differing IOPS, while the rest of the experiments are sufficient with only one device.
+The "5.3.3.
+RocksDB-*prefix\_dist*" experiment requires NVMe SSDs with differing IOPS, while the rest of the experiments are sufficient with only one device.

 ## 4. Getting Started Instructions
 Please refer to the instructions in [Getting Started with Blocked Samples](https://github.com/s3yonsei/blocked_samples/tree/main?tab=readme-ov-file#getting-started-with-blocked-samples).
 This section will help you quickly verify whether blocked samples functions correctly.
 If you encounter any difficulties during this process, please contact us.